 - □ Begin scouting out housing options.
 If you cannot afford a house hunting trip use your sponsor to assist you in gathering information.
-Find out about housing costs, information about the various neighborhoods, school information, etc. - □ Schedule an appointment with the Transportation Office for your counseling session on transportation entitlements, household good application forms, etc. - Start your Relocation Binder. - □ Make an inventory of possessions and their value.
+Find out about housing costs, information about the various neighborhoods, school information, etc. - □ Start your Relocation Binder. - □ Make an inventory of possessions and their value.
 Photographs or videotapes can be very helpful.
-Put this in your Relocation Binder. - □ Let clubs or organizations in which you serve know that you will be leaving. - Take care of necessary medical, dental or optical appointments.
-Obtain copies of your records or find out how to have them forwarded later. - □ Go through closets, storage and drawers to sort clothes and other items to give away or sell. - Make sure stickers from previous moves have been removed from all of your furniture and other belongings. - Don't place any more mail order purchases unless they can guarantee delivery before you leave.
+Put this in your Relocation Binder. - □ Let clubs or organizations in which you serve know that you will be leaving. - □ Take care of necessary medical, dental or optical appointments.
+Obtain copies of your records or find out how to have them forwarded later. - □ Go through closets, storage and drawers to sort clothes and other items to give away or sell. - □ Make sure stickers from previous moves have been removed from all of your furniture and other belongings. - □ Don't place any more mail order purchases unless they can guarantee delivery before you leave.